VIAME/VIAME/examples/annotation_and_visualization/README.rst

    :target: https://github.com/Kitware/VIAME/blob/master/examples/annotation_and_visualization/README.rst

-This document corresponds to `this example online`_, in addition to the examples/annotation_and_visualization folder in a VIAME installation.
+This document corresponds to `this example online`_, in addition to the annotation_and_visualization example folder in a VIAME installation.

 .. _this example online: https://github.com/Kitware/VIAME/blob/master/examples/annotation_and_visualization
+|
 There are a number of GUIs in the system.
 As part of the VIVIA package, the vpView and vsPlay GUIs are useful for displaying detections, their respective probabilities, and for making new annotations in video.
 There are additionally simpler GUIs which can be enabled in .pipe